rust-lang/rfcs/text/0000-export-function-ordinals.md

 1. A positive integer >= 1
 2. Unique across the entire program.
    - An error should be thrown if the same ordinal is provided in multiple places.

+The attribute must only work on windows targets, as ordinals are not a feature of shared libraries on other targets.

 The attribute must be placed above an exported function like so: